Lisa G Saw • February 13, 2025

 The afternoon was warm and dry and we enjoyed a lovely walk heading for the nearby green spaces.
 Unfortunately, the Botanic Gardens were closed, but beyond there, near the zoo, we found a small park and were entertained for quite some time by all the birds we saw in this small area.
 Whilst the Red-headed Cardinal (above) stood out amongst the crowd with its stunning red head, I was also particularly taken with the Narrow-billed Woodcreeper.
 It reminded me of the Treecreepers we have back in the UK, with its long curved bill and the way it worked its way up the tree.
 It was stunning and I was really happy to get this shot.

-Amongst the other species we photographed, there was the White-browed Mockingbird on the prowl for insects (above) and the Rufous-bellied Thrush (below).
+Amongst the other species we photographed, there was the White-browed Mockingbird on the prowl for insects (above) and the Rufous Hornero (below).
 It was a lovely way to spend an afternoon and we were so relaxed and in our element.
 Unfortunately, the nice weather didn't last, as it was raining by the time we were walking back from the restaurant in the evening.
 Thankfully, the hotel loaned us an umbrella!

 PUERTO MADRYN